 - Have: a warm and secure home, a sweet, gas efficient car, and loving family and friends.

-- Do: write, speak, provide counseling, support family, and nap.
+- Do: write, speak, provide therapeutic counseling, support family, and a rejuvenating naps.

 - Have become: creatively expressive.